AlessandraMayumi/rabbitmq-tutorial/5-topic/README.md

-# RabbitMQ tutorial - Routing
+# RabbitMQ tutorial - Topic

 We're going to use a `topic` exchange in our logging system.
 The routing keys of logs will have two words: "<facility>.<severity>".